jedjoud10/cflake-engine/README.md

 # cFlake Engine
-Jed's Custom Game engine, built in Rust and OpenGL
+cFlake Engine, built in Rust and OpenGL
+Used for my custom procedural terrain-based games, like Hypothermia, Electrilized, and Some-RPG

 Gotta work on documenting this...